jindrichmynarz/dissertation/parts/methods.md

 Since it builds a prediction model up front, it is an example of eager learning.
 Consequently, it operates in a batch mode that allows to update data only in bulk.

-The key differences between the use of CBR and SRL for matchmaking are summarized in the [@tbl:matchmaking-methods-differences].
+The key differences between the use of CBR and SRL for matchmaking are summarized in [Table @tbl:matchmaking-methods-differences].
 Matchmaking can be also implemented via hybrid methods that combine multiple approaches.
 For instance, SPARQL can be used to pre-select matches and RESCAL can then re-rank this selection.